THINGS TO DO IN COPENHAGEN IN 3 DAYS

 From Christiana, head towards the City Hall, and from there, walk along Strøget.
 This popular shopping street lies in the heart of the city and is a great place for (window) shopping, buying snacks, and more.

-Strøget is one of Europe’s longest pedestrian streets – 1.1 kilometres long – with many shops for all budgets.
+Strøget is one of Europe’s longest pedestrian streets – 1.1 kilometers long – with many shops for all budgets.

 It covers the streets Frederiksberggade, Nygade, Vimmelskaftet, and Østergade, and Nytorv Square, Gammeltorv Square, and Amagertorv Square.